top of page

 Exploring the Lizard

 We had all endured weeks of dark skies leaking copious amounts of rain - but in our case the weather, and indeed the season, seemed to change in one startling, blinding, beautiful moment.
 I was lying on a large, comfortable bed, about to have a snooze after a long day out in Cornwall, and suddenly the hotel room was filled with the brightest sunlight we’d seen since last summer.
 So bright that my wife was forced to put on her sunglasses.
 It was that bright, even indoors!
-But
+Mull

 Martin Hesp